Train to Facilitate

-- The content of this curriculum focuses on resilience and relationships skills that warriors, and others making their way from one culture to another, can use to establish healthy relationships at home, work and school.
+- The content of this curriculum focuses on resilience and relationship skills that warriors, and others making their way from one culture to another, can use to establish healthy relationships at home, work and school.

-- Our relationships with key decision makers in the VA system, veteran service organizations, treatment centers and other service agencies that support clients’ process of moving forward in life, promise a steady stream of veteran participation in this five-week curriculum.
+- Our relationships with key decision makers in the VA system, veteran service organizations, treatment centers and other agencies that support clients’ process of moving forward in life, promise a steady stream of veteran participation in this five-week curriculum.

-Based on our experience over the past five years with this program, we believe that both the curriculum itself, our deep understanding of these populations and the credibility we have established with these organizations will provide new facilitators with the opportunity to enjoy ongoing success.
+Based on our experience over the past five years with this program, we believe that the curriculum itself, our deep understanding of these populations and the credibility we have established with these organizations will provide new facilitators with the opportunity to enjoy ongoing success.

-In addition, we have developed strong relationships with the many clinicians who serve these groups in CT, MA, MD and NY, so that those who deliver our curriculum can feel assured that participants are supported by licensed professionals before, during and after their five sessions with The Equus Effect.
+In addition, we have developed strong relationships with the many clinicians who serve these groups in CT, MA, MD, NY, NC and WA so that those who deliver our curriculum can feel assured that participants are supported by licensed professionals before, during and after their five sessions with The Equus Effect.

 Proven and Growing Success – In 2013, we worked with 21 veterans.
 As of July 2019, we have seen over 300 and now work with men and women at 2 treatment centers in CT.

 The Equus Effect is now being delivered in Sharon, Old Lyme, CT, Brewster, MA, Port Deposit, MD and will soon be in NY and Denmark.